Decidability of well quasi-order and atomicity for equivalence relations under embedding orderings: Introduction

 \section{Introduction}

 Embedding orderings of different types of combinatorial structures have over the years proved a fruitful field of research with a pleasing mix of combinatorics and order theory.
+R. Fra\"{\i}ss\'{e} was the most notable pioneer of this interface between combinatorics and model theory, and his monograph \cite{fraisse00} remains an excellent introduction.
 The most prominent structures that have been investigated in this context include graphs, different types of digraphs, permutations and words.
 By considering all finite structures of a given type up to isomorphism, and fixing an appropriate notion of what it means for one structure to embed into another, one is faced with a countably infinite poset which typically has a very complex structure.
 The challenge then is to try and gain insights into this infinite poset.
 One way of doing this is by investigating downward closed subsets, which can be equivalently described as avoidance sets, i.e. sets of all structures which do not contain any of a (finite or infinite) list of structures.
 By restricting to those sets defined by finitely many forbidden substructures one can phrase questions as algorithmic decidability problems.

 Thus, fixing a collection of finite combinatorial structures $\mathcal{C}$ and a property $\mathcal{P}$, one can ask whether the following problem is algorithmically decidable: given finitely many structures $A_1,\dots,A_k\in\mathcal{C}$ does the downward closed set $\Av(A_1,\dots,A_k)$, which consists of all members of $\mathcal{C}$ which do not contain any of the $A_i$, satisfy property $\mathcal{P}$.